arenaxr/arena-docs/content/developer/aframe.md

 ## Adding Arbitrary A-Frame to the ARENA

 The `data` payload we send in MQTT messages is _both_ a part of A-Frame and used especially by the ARENA.
-When the ARENA generates an A-frame `<a-entity>` we parse known ARENA-specific parts of the payload first, then what remains goes into attributes.
+When the ARENA generates an A-Frame `<a-entity>` we parse known ARENA-specific parts of the payload first, then what remains goes into attributes.

 In ARENA-core `mqtt.js` ~line 984: